 - No concerns

-- Not sure

-- No significant concerns about reliability

-- No concerns about reliability
+- no concerns

-- I do not have any concerns about whether the measure can be consistently implemented.

-- none
+- Adequate

-- yes reliable
+- no concerns

+- The data elements are clear and there is no threats to reliability of this measure.

 - The measure is a process measure reported at the facility level.
 The specifications of the measure are precise and complete.
 Data elements are from a registry.
 At the time of submission, data is not complete for 2016 and 2017 and, therefore, data from 2014 and 2015 are analyzed.
 I believe that, given the measure specifications, the measure can be consistently implemented.

-- No concerns at this time

-- Data elements are defined clearly.
-The only concern would be the pitfalls of manually abstracted measurement.
+- Most of the data elements are clearly defined.
+The only concern would be the pitfalls of manually abstracted measurement which could introduce different data integretations.

-- No concerns that measure can be consistently implemented.
+- No concerns

+- no

 - No concerns